February 16, 2026 to February 22, 2026

 Defense partnerships are playing a crucial role in advancing Link-16 capabilities.
 The SDA’s Proliferated Warfighter Space Architecture (PWSA) is a strategic initiative aimed at deploying hundreds of satellites to enhance global communication networks.
 This initiative underscores the importance of maintaining compatibility with existing tactical radios, minimizing the need for extensive equipment replacements.

 Military exercises, such as the SDA’s expanded trial in Norway, demonstrated the operational potential of Link-16 in conjunction with satellite communications.
 These exercises are critical for validating new capabilities and ensuring readiness for future conflicts.
+The integration of Link-16 with satellite communications was successfully demonstrated in a joint exercise involving Norwegian F-35s and P-8s, showcasing interoperability between U.S. and allied forces.

 Conclusion